How to Be Anonymous Online: 19 Tips to Protect Your Identity

 Anonymity vs. privacy: The difference explained

-But can’t you erase your digital footprint by simply entering the incognito (private browsing) mode in your web browser?
-Well, you can, but it won’t really make you an Internet ninja.
+However is it not possible to remove your online footprint by just typing the incognito (private browsing) feature of your web browser?
+You can, but that will not make you an Internet ninja.
 Here is why.

 How anonymous is incognito mode?